The documentation comes from the Markdown files in the source code, so is always up-to-date but available only in English. Enjoy!

 Saving has full support for graphs of entities, so you can have a graph of Entity with cycles and the Save method should be able to deal with it.

-Also Save takes a Entity, so it's not possible to save just a Modifiable (an EmbeddedEntity or a MList<T> for example).
+Also Save takes an Entity, so it's not possible to save just a Modifiable (an EmbeddedEntity or a MList<T> for example).
 In fact, when a Modifiable is SelfModified, the modification is propagated to the parent Entity before saving, so the whole Entity is saved.
 See more about this in Change Tracking.

 Before saving, every Modifiable is tested for integrity using IntegrityCheck.
 If the test fails, an ApplicationException is thrown and the Transaction is roll-backed, so you never have invalid data in your database.
 You can avoid this behavior for some particular entities and integrity rules using Corruption.
 See more about this in Validation.